demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 val it : EnvVarParseError = NotSupported "record type support just started"
 ```

 Alright!
-Our next focus in populating the record field if all the corresponding environment variables are available otherwise return the list of errors.
+Our next focus is populating the record field if all the corresponding environment variables are available otherwise return the list of errors.

 ### Populating Record Fields

 The `Inject` method of the `ShapeWriteMember` class takes a value of record type and a value of field type and changes the record's field value with the provided one via reflection.

 To make use of this method, we need to have a value of the record type.
-As we didn't have it inside the `parseRecordField` function, instead of returing it as string, we can return a function a that takes a record value and call the `shape.Inject` inside it.
+As we didn't have it inside the `parseRecordField` function, instead of returning it as a `string`, we can return a function a that takes a record value and call the `shape.Inject` inside it.

 For the error case, we are just passing the error.